 Honestly, Hawaii is an expensive place overall.
 The cost of living, rent, gas, and food essentials are some of the highest in the country.
 But at the same time, so many of the amazing things that Hawaii has to offer are completely free and able to be enjoyed free of cost.
 The gorgeous beaches, the absolutely breathtaking hikes, the epic waves you can surf, the beautiful reef you can snorkel…All these and more are Hawaii’s free gifts for you to enjoy.
 Yeah, you may spend more to live here than other places in America or the world.
 But if you compare the costs to other American cities like New York, Los Angeles, San Francisco, or other larger cities around the world, especially in Western Europe or East Asia, I personally think you are getting a great deal in order to live on a beautiful piece of paradise!

-So lets start with the most expensive thing: Housing in Hawaii.
+So let’s start with the most expensive thing: Housing in Hawaii is a huge part of the cost of living.
 On the plus side, Oahu is probably one of the cheaper Hawaiian islands to live on, compared to Maui or Kauai.
 If you want your own 1-BR, 1-BA apartment or condo with about 500 – 700 sq feet in Waikiki, where I live, this will probably cost anywhere from $1500 – $2200 dollars a month.
 A 2-BR or 3-BR apartment, condo, or small house somewhere may cost upwards of $2000 – $3500 a month.
 Most rental places require a 6-month to 1-year lease, a credit check, and first and last month’s rent (or a deposit, which is usually the same thing).

 Now I know that figure probably makes most of your jaws drop to the floor, especially if you are from the middle of America or another cheaper country, and not used to the astronomical prices of places like San Francisco, Los Angeles, and New York.
 Just keep in mind a couple things.
 Usually, this rental price covers most, if not all, utilities, including unlimited gas, water, electricity, central A/C (if your apartment is equipped), and even basic cable, which probably adds up to a few hundred dollars a month for most people.
 It usually doesn’t include internet/WiFi.